Duality Theory for Bounded Lattices: A Comparative Study: Illustrating similarities and differences

 \subsection{Hartung approach:}

-The lattice $A$ is sent to $(\Filt(A)_0, R_0, \Idl(A)_0)$, where $\Filt(A)_0$ is the set of $I$-maximal filters for some ideal $I$, $\Idl(A)_0$ is the set of $F$-maximal ideals for some filter $F$, and $F \rel{R_0} I$ iff $F \cap I = \varnothing$.
+The lattice $A$ is sent to $(\Filt(A)_0, R_0, \Idl(A)_0)$, where recalling from \cref{Hs dual relation} that we are working with the complement of the Hartung relation, $\Filt(A)_0$ is the set of $I$-maximal filters for some ideal $I$, $\Idl(A)_0$ is the set of $F$-maximal ideals for some filter $F$, and $F \rel{R_0} I$ iff $F \cap I = \varnothing$ (see \cite[Def.~2.1.6]{Har92}).
 Because $A$ is distributive, these are precisely the sets of prime filters and prime ideals of $A$ (see \cite[p.~278]{Har92}).
 Therefore, $\Filt(A)_0 = \Filt(A)_p$, $\Idl(A)_0 = \Idl(A)_p$, and $R_0 = R_p$.
 Thus, as in the Gehrke-van Gool approach, we may identify the Hartung dual of $A$ with $\Filt(A)_0$, but the topology of this space is the topology of open downsets.
 Consequently, the topology of the Hartung dual of $A$ may be interpreted as the Stone dual of $A$ with the co-compact topology of the spectral topology.